The Central Avenue Corridor History in Phoenix is rich. Central Avenue rolls into the downtown Phoenix core making it a superb location to live.

-Central Avenue, now in the heart of downtown Phoenix, was originally named Center Street upon Phoenix’s founding with the surrounding north-south roads named after Indian tribes.
+The Central Avenue Corridor history would not be known initially as to what it would become.
+Now in the heart of downtown Phoenix, Central Avenue was originally named Center Street upon Phoenix’s founding with the surrounding north-south roads named after Indian tribes.
 The original Churchill Addition of 1877, covering a small area north of Van Buren Street to what is presently Roosevelt Street, was the first recorded plat showing Central Avenue with its present name.
 Despite this, there is evidence of it being called Center Street into the 1930’s.

 A re-platting of Phoenix’s original townsite in 1895 was the first to officially show numbered streets and avenues starting from the east and west sides of Central.

 Phoenix’s first school was built on Center Street and Monroe in 1874 as a one-room adobe.
 A new four-room schoolhouse replaced it in 1879 as the fourth brick building in the city, and the school was expanded again in 1893.

 By 1919, the school had deteriorated considerably and was condemned and sold.
 The luxurious Hotel San Carlos, the first downtown hotel to feature air conditioning and elevators, opened on that spot in 1928 after a long delay.

 The Phoenix Indian School was established in 1891 giving Indian School Road its namesake.
 Near North Mountain, architect William Robert Norton subdivided the first parts of Sunnyslope in 1911 amidst a “squatters’ community of asthmatics and tuberculosis patients” whose makeshift dwellings were illegal in the city proper.